 The requirement of the marine mammal tag to be with the tusk is a legal requirement of Fisheries & Oceans Canada through the Fisheries Act and the Marine Mammal Regulations and is unrelated to CITES.

 We frequently get inquiries from customers looking for appraisals for insurance purposes.
-The charge is C$175.00 + HST for a written appraisal for one item such as a narwhal or walrus tusk.
-Please contact us about the fee for two items or more.
-We will need five or six pictures of the item, measurements, condition, and any special notes.
-We will need your address and phone number to prepare a PayPal invoice for you to pay against prior to issuing the appraisal letter.
+The charge is C$175.00 + HST for the first item and C$100.00 + HST for each additional item for a written appraisal.
+We will need pictures of the item, measurements, condition, and any special notes.
+We will need your address and phone number to prepare a PayPal invoice for you to pay against prior to issuing the appraisal.

 Paul Crosby is the only person at Chichester Canada, Inc. authorized to speak with members of the press.